Overview

 This matters in a market like San Marcos because Central Texas schedules are shaped by corridor growth, municipal review timing, and the competition for labor and long-lead materials.
 Construction Management can create real momentum when it is sequenced correctly, but it can also create expensive recovery work if the surrounding decisions are not aligned.
 We plan the work so field activity reflects the property's actual operating goals rather than a generic template.

 Owners usually call for this scope when they need confidence on timing, clarity on trade interfaces, and a builder willing to treat the whole job as one accountable delivery effort.
 That is why our process stays centered on the full general-contracting picture.
-We connect field visibility, clear issue tracking, trade coordination, and predictable turnover to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.
+We connect field visibility into production pace, inspection readiness, and EARC compliance milestones rather than administrative reporting, clear issue tracking with resolution timelines tied to the schedule impact of each open item, trade coordination that respects the Central Texas subcontractor availability environment and locks commitments before schedule windows close, and predictable turnover through a CO process managed proactively from mid-project — not assembled under pressure in the final weeks to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.

 Included Scope